aaronlynch/wp-starter-theme/README.md

 # WordPress Starter Theme

-WP Starter Theme is a foundational starter theme for building out WordPress themes, websites, and projects.
+WordPress Starter Theme is a foundational starting point for building out WordPress themes, websites, and projects.

   - A just right amount of lean, well-commented, modern, HTML5 templates.
   - A helpful 404 template.